csankat92/musicstreaming_data_modeling/README.md

 - create_tables.py: Python file that drops and creates tables; Run this script prior to running etl.py as it will reset your tables.
 - etl.py: Python file that reads JSON objects, performs data transformations and loads data into tables.
-- etl.ipynb: Python notebook that reads a single JSON object, performs data transformations and loads data into tables.
-- test.ipynb: Python notebook used to run SELECT statements against database for testing purposes.
 - README.md: Markdown file outlining project and code.

 #### How to run the project

 1. Run create_tables.py in terminal to drop and create the tables.
 2. Run etl.py in terminal to load the json objects to the appropriate tables.
-3. Open test.ipynb and run queries to validate data has properly loaded.